 Each player receives one point for each tile they captured and loses one point for each tile left in the tableau.
 To borrow slang from some card games, the tableau is "The Devil's hand" and it is possible for the Devil to score higher than some or all of the players, even possibly leaving them with a negative score.

 The game is 50 points and a cribbage board can be used to keep score.
 Scores are tallied at the end of each hand, not during play.
 If two or more players all score over 50 points in the same hand, the highest score wins.
 If two or more players have the same winning score in the same hand, the youngest (last dealt) hand wins.

 Alternatively, the game can be played for a round of drinks after each hand, if this is being played as a bar game.
 In this case, there are no points.

 This is a good game for physically larger dominoes, such as the tournament or club sets.
 Because the captured tiles tend to get stacked, dominoes without metal spinners in the middle are better game pieces.

 There is no way to predict the length of a tableau.
 In some games, the tableau will remain quite short because of frequent captures; this is the more usual case.
 However, there will be hands where the tableau will grow and stay long until the hand ends and everyone is left with a negative score.
 In the third case, the tableau will vary from long to short suddenly.

-Remember that each number appears seven times in the double six domino set.
-When someone takes a triplet, that leaves only three or four more tiles in that suit, depending on whether the double of the suit was captured or not.
+Remember that each number appears on seven tiles in the double six domino set.
+When someone takes a triplet, that leaves only four more tiles in that suit.
 When two triplets in the same suit have been captured, that leaves one and only one more tile, the orphan, in the suit.